model-checking/kani/rmc-docs/src/tutorial-nondeterministic-variables.md

 {{#include tutorial/arbitrary-variables/src/rating.rs:rating_invariant}}
 ```

-Now you can use `rmc::any()` to create valid non-deterministic variables of the Rating type as shown in this harness:
+Now you can use `rmc::any()` to create valid nondeterministic variables of the Rating type as shown in this harness:

 ```rust
 {{#include tutorial/arbitrary-variables/src/rating.rs:verify_rating}}